-The estate also has an orchard with heirloom fruit trees and a 528-acre nature preserve comprised of forests, redwood stands, a pond, and grasslands.
-Within the Filoli Nature Preserve, a trail system offers twenty-two hiking paths that are accessible to visitors on docent-led hikes, but visitors may take self-guided hikes on the Nature Preserve's one-mile loop Estate Trail.
-Throughout the year, Filoli hosts special events such as art exhibits, afternoon tea, jazz concerts, farm-to-table dinners, the Autumn Festival in September, and a nine days of Holiday Traditions festivities in December.
+The Filoli Estate also has a 10-acre orchard with 150 heirloom fruit trees and a 528-acre nature preserve comprised of forests, redwood stands, a pond, and grasslands.
+Within the Filoli Nature Preserve is a trail system of twenty-two hiking paths that are only accessible to visitors on docent-led hikes, but visitors may take self-guided hikes on the Nature Preserve's one-mile loop Estate Trail.
+Throughout the year, Filoli hosts special events, such as art exhibits, afternoon tea, summertime jazz concerts, an annual flower show, the Autumn Festival in September, and holiday festivities from mid-November through December.

 Address: 86 Canada Road, Woodside

-Just 22 miles north of Sausalito, Mount Tamalpais State Park delights nature lovers with a 60-mile network of park trails.
+Just 22 miles north of San Francisco, Mount Tamalpais State Park delights nature lovers with a 60-mile network of park trails.
 The hiking paths meander through refreshing redwood groves and oak woodlands overlooking deep ravines, forested hillsides, and sweeping grasslands.
-Those seeking a challenge may climb to the summit at 2,571 feet for breathtaking panoramas.
-On a clear day, it's possible to see all the way to the Farallon Islands, 25 miles out in the Pacific Ocean, as well as San Francisco and the bay and the cities of Berkeley and Oakland.
+Those seeking a challenge may hike to the summit at 2,571 feet for breathtaking views.
+On a clear day, the outlook extends all the way to the Farallon Islands, 25 miles out in the Pacific Ocean, as well as to San Francisco and across the San Francisco Bay to the cities of Berkeley and Oakland.
 Mountain bikers can use the multi-use trails, as well as the uphill road leading to the top of Mount Tamalpais for recreational cycling.

-About 14 miles south of Half Moon Bay and 45 miles south of San Francisco, the Pescadero Marsh Natural Preserve allows access to unspoiled nature and superb birdwatching.
-At the confluence of the Butano Creek and Pescadero Creek, the Pescadero Marsh Natural Preserve is an expansive wetland with a tidal estuary and freshwater marsh.
-More than 200 species of birds find refuge in the marsh, among them the great blue heron.
-The Pescadero Marsh is also home to endangered species such as the California red-legged frog, San Francisco garter snake, and coho salmon.
-Explore the natural preserve by following one of the four trails.
-For avid birdwatchers, the Sequoia Audubon Trail, a 2.5-mile round-trip hike that is a delight for birdwatchers.
+About 15 miles south of Half Moon Bay and 45 miles south of San Francisco, the Pescadero Marsh Natural Preserve allows access to unspoiled nature and superb birdwatching.
+At the confluence of the Butano Creek and Pescadero Creek, the Pescadero Marsh Natural Preserve is a 235-acre wetland with a tidal estuary and freshwater marsh.
+More than 200 species of birds find refuge in the marsh, among them the great blue heron and double-crested cormorants.
+The Pescadero Marsh is also home to endangered species, such as the California red-legged frog, San Francisco garter snake, steelhead trout, and Coho salmon.
+Hikers may explore the nature preserve by following one of the four trails.
+For avid birdwatchers, the Sequoia Audubon Trail, a 2.5-mile round-trip hike, is a good choice.
 Some visitors bring binoculars for an up-close view of egrets, ducks, herons, and other species.
-To learn more about the natural environment and wildlife of the marsh, visitors can take free guided walking tours on the first Sunday of the month at 10am and the third Sunday of every month at 1pm, as long as weather permits.
+To learn more about the natural environment and wildlife of the marsh, visitors can take free two-hour guided walking tours on the first Sunday of the month at 10am and the third Sunday of every month at 1pm, as long as weather permits.

 Across the highway from the preserve, accessible by a pedestrian walkway, is Pescadero State Beach.
-This mile-long coastline has a pristine beach, sandy coves, two rocky beaches, tide pools, and areas for fishing.
+This mile-long coastline has a pristine beach, sandy coves, tide pools, and areas for fishing.
 Facilities include picnic tables and a restroom.
 About three miles from the beach, the little country town of Pescadero has a grocery store, small boutiques and a quirky locally owned café.
 A popular spot in town is Duarte's restaurant, a Pescadero institution famous for its artichoke soup and homemade pies.

-Travelers can escape to a remote unpopulated island just across the bay from San Francisco.
-Angel Island is a State Park, accessible by taking a one-hour ferry ride from the Ferry Building or a 30-minute ferry ride from Pier 41 in San Francisco and then hopping on another ferry in Tiburon that takes 12 minutes to arrive on Angel Island.
-The Angel Island State Park opens at 8am and closes at sunset daily.
-A serene place of natural beauty, Angel Island has more than 13 miles of scenic hiking trails, ranging from moderate to advanced, as well as eight miles of cycling trails.
+Travelers can get away to a remote, unpopulated island just across the bay from San Francisco.
+Angel Island is a state park, accessible by taking a 30-minute ferry ride from Pier 41 in San Francisco or a 10-minute ferry ride from the town of Tiburon.
+Angel Island State Park opens at 8am and closes at sunset daily.
+A place of serene seaside beauty, Angel Island has more than 13 miles of scenic hiking trails, ranging from moderate to advanced, as well as nine miles of cycling trails.
 Visitors may rent bikes once they arrive at the island.
-The highest point on Angel Island is Mount Livermore at 788 feet, which offers stunning panoramic views of San Francisco and the bay, the Marin Headlands, and Mount Tamalpais.
-The island's amenities include a visitor center, an outdoor café near the dock, boating slips for day use or overnight, camping sites with toilets, and several picnic areas with tables, barbecue pits, and running water.
+The highest point on Angel Island is Mount Livermore at 788 feet, which rewards hikers with panoramic views of San Francisco and the bay, the Marin Headlands, and Mount Tamalpais.
+The island's amenities include a visitor center, public restrooms, an outdoor café near the dock, boating slips for day use or overnight, camping sites with toilets, and several picnic areas with tables, barbecue pits, and running water.